Information for term Teach in South Korea Basics

 Compensation & Benefits

-You will earn at least 2,100,000-2,400,000 won (approx. $1,700-1,900)/month and receive rent-free housing from your school.
 You’ll have a small deduction each month for Korean taxes, but you’ll be enrolled in Korea’s National Health Insurance which delivers excellent care at very low prices.
 There’s also a contract completion bonus equal to one month’s salary at the end of your program.

 What People are Saying